lshift-de/typesetr2/README.md

 ## Comparison to the 1.x version

-Instead of writing our own complete converters we decided to a well-established Pandoc frameowrk <http://pandoc.org/> to do most of the heavy lifting of the conversion.
+Instead of writing our own complete converters we decided to a well-established Pandoc framework <http://pandoc.org/> to do most of the heavy lifting of the conversion.

 Pandoc is not capable of providing prettified documents out-of-the-box